Wide Lens Counselling logo

 Expectations around appearance and identity.
 There can be pressure to present in certain ways or take on certain roles.
 Counselling can help unpack where these expectations come from and how they impact self worth.

 Relationships and boundaries.
-Navigating family dynamics, romantic relationships, parenting, or workplace interactions can be complex.
-Exploring boundaries can help women feel more grounded and supported.
+Navigating family dynamics, partner relationships, parenting, or workplace interactions can be complex.
+Exploring boundaries can help women feel more empowered and in control of their own lives and circumstances.

 Experiences of discrimination or harm.
-Most women have faced some form of sexism, harassment, abuse (emotional, physical, sexual, and/or financial), or other forms of gender-based violence in their lifetime.
-Trans, Black, Indigenous, and racialized women in general are even more likely to experience intimate partner violence and physical/sexual assault than white, cisgender women.
-For anyone who identifies as a woman, counselling can offer a safe place to process these experiences with compassion and care.
+Most women have faced some form of sexism, harassment, abuse (emotional, physical, sexual, and/or financial), or other forms of gender-based violence in their lifetime, with trans and racialized women at even higher risk than white, cisgender women.
+For anyone who identifies as a woman, counselling can offer a safe place to process these experiences with understanding and care.

 Finding a sense of agency.
 Many women want to reconnect with their own voice and values, especially during times of transition or uncertainty.

 Women’s health.
-Trauma and the stress of living in a patriarchal society can take a toll on women’s bodies.
-The added stress of trying to navigate a health care system that discriminates against women may only add to that strain.
+Trauma and the stress that so many women face can take a toll on one’s body.
+The added stress of trying to navigate a medical care system that does not prioritize, research, or develop adequate resources for women’s health may only add to that strain.

 Dating and partner relationships.
-Depending on the context in which women grow up, the role models we’ve had, and the cultural practices around gender roles, women can sometimes end up getting caught up in relational cycles or attachments that leaves them repeatedly vulnerable to heartache, pain, and sometimes even danger.
-Additionally, with misogyny and sexism on the rise, (think “red pill” and “manosphere” content now rampant on social media), navigating heterosexual dating and partner relationships has become increasingly difficult for many women.
-As women’s financial independence has grown, many women find themselves craving romantic companionship and emotional intimacy, only to realize that many men’s offerings have not kept up with changing times.
-Counselling can help women identify what is most important to them in a partnership and to honour their values above all else.
+Depending on the context in which women grow up, the role models we’ve had, and the cultural practices around gender roles, women can sometimes end up getting caught up in relational cycles or attachments that leaves them repeatedly vulnerable to heartache, pain, and even danger.
+Additionally, with misogyny and sexism on the rise, (think “red pill” and “manosphere” content now rampant on social media), navigating heterosexual dating and partner relationships has become increasingly difficult for many heterosexual women.
+Counselling can help identify what is most important to someone in a partnership and to honour their values above all else.

 How this approach supports healing